bvladoiu/prisma-editor/tasks.md

 # Tasks

+## Remove hardcoded styles - 06/24/2025
+Created a new EditorScaffold component to replace hardcoded styles in the Editor.kt file.
+Moved all inline styles from the editor scaffold, app bar, content area, and main content to the EditorScaffold's stylesheet method.
+Updated the Editor.kt file to use the new component and its stylesheet.
+Added the EditorScaffold to the Main stylesheet aggregator to ensure all styles are included in the main stylesheet.
+This improves caching by centralizing all styles in stylesheets rather than using inline styles.

+## Extract Drawer Component - 06/23/2025
+Extracted the drawer code from Editor.kt into a separate Drawer component with preview and stylesheet methods.
+Created a NavLink component for drawer items, following the component pattern used in the project.
+Updated the drawer toggle to use Material Symbols icons instead of text icons.
+Added Google Fonts links to index.html for Roboto Flex, Poppins, and Material Symbols fonts.
+This improves the component architecture by making the drawer more modular and reusable, and enhances the UI with proper Material Design iconography.

+## Implement Import/Export and Reimplement Home - 06/22/2025
+Reimplemented the Home page using existing components and styles, following the composite pattern.
+Added import/export methods to the Editor object for persisting data, exposed to the JVM playwright logic.
+Updated the JVM code to use a settings map and connect to the JS import/export methods, with functions to load settings from a file on startup and save settings to a file on shutdown.
+The new Home page includes sections for welcome, features, latest updates, and settings, with buttons for importing and exporting settings.

+## Refactor Latest component with ArticleCard - 06/21/2025
+Deleted the Update class from the Latest component and created a new ArticleCard component.
+Refactored the Latest component to use ArticleCard instead of Update, implementing the composite pattern where Latest.preview() calls ArticleCard.preview() for each article.
+This improves the component architecture by separating the article card rendering logic from the list rendering logic, making the components more modular and maintainable.

+## Simplify UI components to match Expertise pattern - 06/20/2025
+Refactored components in the ui package to more closely match the Expertise component pattern.
+Updated KeywordStrip, Pitch, and Section components to store data as properties of the class instead of taking them as parameters to the create() method.
+Renamed create() methods to preview() for consistency with the Expertise component.
+Created an Update class within the Updates.kt file to replace the model.Update class, following the principle that components themselves are model classes.
+This simplifies the architecture by reducing the number of classes and making the components more self-contained.

 ## Merge model properties into UI components - 06/19/2025
 Merged the properties of data classes in the prisma.editor.model package into their counterparts in the prisma.editor.ui package, following the pattern established in the Expertise component.
 Updated NavigationMenu, Hero, and Footer components to include the properties from their respective model classes.
 For the Home component, implemented the state logic directly in the Home UI component instead of using a separate model class.
 This simplifies the architecture by reducing the number of classes and making the UI components more self-contained.